likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 }
 ```

-Let's do some checks before we continue into the next step, first lets list our realm,zonegroup and master zone that we just created with the radosgw-admin.
+Let's do some checks before we continue into the next step, first lets list our realm, zone group and master zone that we just created with the `radosgw-admin` command.
 ```
 [root@bastion ceph-ansible]# radosgw-admin --cluster dc1 realm list {